Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Results

 \subsection{Incorporating the DSC++ loss into other Dice-based loss functions}

-The DSC loss forms the basis for several other region-based loss functions, and therefore we investigate the effect of instead incorporating the DSC++ loss modification.
-The results are shown in Table 4.
+The DSC loss forms the basis for several other region-based loss functions, and therefore we investigate the effect of integrating the DSC++ loss modification into these loss functions.
+The results are shown in Table 6.

-The DSC-based variants appear to all inherit the poorly calibrated nature of the DSC loss, except for the two compound loss functions, the Combo loss and the Unified Focal loss, that also incorporate the CE-based variants.
-However, using the DSC++ loss led to significant improvements in calibration for all loss functions compared, for both the NLL and Brier scores.
+The DSC-based variants appear to all inherit the poorly calibrated nature of the DSC loss, except for the two compound loss functions, the Combo loss and the Unified Focal loss, which also incorporate the CE-based variants.
+Using the DSC++ loss led to significant improvements in calibration for all loss functions compared, for both the NLL and Brier scores.
 Similarly, the highest performance, measured using the DSC and Jaccard scores, were obtained using the DSC++ variants.